survivejs/webpack-book/manuscript/developing/01_getting_started.md

 - package.json
 - webpack.config.js

-The idea is that we’ll transform that *app/* to as a bundle below *build/*.
-To make this possible, we should set up the assets needed and *webpack.config.js*.
+The idea is that you will transform that *app/* to as a bundle below *build/*.
+To make this possible, you should set up the assets needed and *webpack.config.js*.

 ## Setting Up Assets

-As you never get tired of `Hello world`, we can model a variant of that.
+As you never get tired of `Hello world`, you can model a variant of that.
 Set up a component like this:

 **app/component.js**